 Whilst formal and semi formal night simply involved donning your finest attire, everyone made a real effort and it was amazing to see the ship come to life once everyone got dressed up.

 Pirate and Frozen night also involved a spectacular deck party.
-With a show, dancing, music and even fireworks on pirate night, the deck parties were the highlight of the trip for me.
+With a special show, dancing, music and even fireworks on pirate night, the deck parties were the highlight of the trip for me.

-It’s so easy to forget you are actually at sea, so to be on the top deck of a huge ship with hundreds of other people watching a fireworks display is quite surreal and a moment I will cherish forever.
+It’s really easy to forget you are actually at sea.
+So to be on the top deck of a huge ship with hundreds of other people watching a fireworks display is quite surreal and a moment I will cherish forever.